 Bringing your car to Cyprus

-More information is available via the Cyprus HIVEs or from SEALIFT OPS - DE&S DSCOM at MOD Abbeywood on: 030 6798 1138.
+For more information, contact the Cyprus HIVEs or SEALIFT OPS - DE&S DSCOM at MOD Abbeywood on 030 6798 1138.

 Your family must register with the unit medical centre on arrival in British Forces Cyprus (BFC).